The New Zealand Institute

 2.16 Register of Members

-The Institute shall keep at is office a Register of Members and shall enter therein the following particulars:
+The Institute shall keep a Register of Members and shall enter therein the following particulars:

 (a) The names, addresses and descriptions of the Members.